Cyclokitty/100-days-of-code/log.md

 And I did feel much better after coding those 4 algos.
 In fact, they were for a web dev job application and I decided to send my resume with the the 4 algos to the company.

   **cross fingers!**

+### Day 12: January 12, 2017

+**Things To Do:**

+- continue MongoDB Uni week 1

+- read chapter in JS Allongé (it's very good)

+**Thoughts:**

+You know what is important when coding?
+Your desk set up.
+I've been working on mine for the past month or so.
+I know have a sweet Coding Studio -- monitor on a stand, laptop on a stand, places for pens and rulers and whiteboard markers and places for my notebooks, mouse & pad, and my lucky dice.

+YES!
+I finished the 3 assignments for MongoDB Uni.